You’re artistic and keen to become a graphic designer – but without a design qualification, is it even possible to find work?

-In fact, according to a recent survey, there are successful graphic designers working right now who have no qualifications at all – and many others who only have unrelated degrees.
+In fact, according to a recent survey, successful graphic designers are working right now who have no qualifications at all – and many others who only have unrelated degrees.

 The survey, conducted by Belfast-based Quinnstheprinters.com, asked a panel of 640 designers about their routes into graphic design – and the results were surprising.

 Do I Need Qualifications?

 In short, no. Out of those surveyed, a surprising 17% have no third or post-school qualifications at all.

 There are a growing number of reputable sites offering informal tuition in all design-related crafts, meaning those without the time to attend college can still get the basic training they need to find work.

 Thanks to free online web advertising and the growth of the freelance market, those without formal qualifications can showcase samples of the work and let it speak for itself.
 They can build a portfolio based on raw talent alone.